Alfa Romeo 33: Second series (1990–1995)

-The wagon was facelifted a little after the saloon, receiving new, darker taillights and a curvier rear bumper.
-The estate was now sold as Sport Wagon in most markets (no longer "Giardinetta"), including Italy.
+The wagon was facelifted a little after the saloon, receiving darker versions of the 1986 (facelift) taillights and a curvier rear bumper.
+The estate was now sold as the Sport Wagon in most markets (no longer "Giardinetta"), including Italy.
+In mid-1992, as required by the recent introduction of the Euro 1 emissions requirements, uncatalyzed models were either discontinued or only built for certain export markets with laxer standards.
+In May 1992 the 1.8 TD was accordingly updated to become the 1.8 TD Eco, but it was discontinued midway through 1993.

 Engines

 Z33 Free Time prototype

 Zagato made a tall-bodied three-door prototype, a Compact MPV anticipating the Renault Scénic by over a decade.
 Called the "Z33 Free Time" this was shown at the 1984 Geneva Motor Show, but the project remained a single prototype.
 The "Free Time" was no longer than the regular "33" at just under 4 m and retained most of its driving characteristics, but with greatly increased interior space.
 The tiny six-seater was based on the chassis of the 33 but was visually more related to the Giulietta.

 Hybrid version prototype

 The 33 1.5 Sport Wagon was chosen by Alfa Romeo to test the possibility of creating a hybrid vehicle.
 Standard 1.5 boxer engine was combined with three-phase asynchronous electric motor (16 hp).
 The electric motor was coupled with gearbox via a toothed belt and therefore the car could move from the electric motor only, from the petrol engine only or - in the sense of hybrid propulsion - from both.
 The hybrid car could go 5 km on electric power only, in speeds up to 60 km/h.
 Changes to the body were minimal and the car weight was increased by 150 kg (110 batteries, 20 engine and 10 for power electronics).
 3 vehicles were built.